 top of page

 Revenue churn, customer churn… even if you don’t know exactly what these are, you can probably make the safe assumption that churn isn’t a good thing for businesses.
 It connotes constant motion and upheaval, and that’s just what these metrics indicate for SaaS companies that would really prefer things to be consistent and calm.
+Churn is also pretty much unavoidable.

 Not surprisingly, SaaS companies that depend on ongoing subscriptions for success are particularly attuned to churn rates.
-For SaaS startups, especially, high churn is the stuff bad dreams are made of.
-High churn rates mean customers aren’t satisfied with your product.
+For SaaS startups, especially, high churn is the stuff bad dreams are made of — high churn rates mean customers aren’t satisfied with your product.

 There’s more than one way to measure churn